 Kingston upon Hull pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Kingston upon Hull is low; grass is low.
-Tomorrow (26 June 2026) levels are similar - grass increasing, cypress at medium levels.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Kingston upon Hull is medium; grass is medium; cypress and mugwort are low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, grass remains medium.
+Over the following five days cypress, grass, and mugwort will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app